 But it is possible in WordPerfect 8 for Linux to view the symbol on screen, and to print the symbol using the passthru postscript driver, if one has edited the WordPerfect 8 font file for typographical symbols, so as to replace the u in a circle, located at 4,72, by a glyph for the euro symbol, copied from another suitable font.
 The glyph to be copied should have a width of 500.

 Such editing can be done using the FontForge program.
 The file to edit is "wphv04n_.pfb".
 A suitable source for the euro-currency symbol glyph is "n022003l.pbf", a Nimbus type1 font which may be present on a current Linux installation in "/usr/share/fonts/type1/gsfonts".
 The symbol appears at position 395 in the Nimbus font.

 Such an amended font, created by the present writer, is included in the wp-utils package, available on this site.
 It is located in "/usr/wp-extras/fonts".
-It can be copied to overwrite normal WP font with the same name.
+It can be copied to the /usr/lib/wp8/shlib10 directory, so as to overwrite the original WP font with the same name.

 Menus, Abbreviations and Dialog Boxes